harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/custom_plugins.md

 sidebar_position: 20
 ---

+Plugins perform predefined tasks.
+They are essentially templated scripts that can be written in any programming language.
+While you can [run scripts in CI pipelines](/docs/category/run-scripts), if you reuse a script, it is easier to maintain a single plugin rather than modify multiple instances of a script.

-You can write your own [plugins](./explore-ci-plugins.md) and run them in a **Plugin** step in your Harness CI pipelines.
+You can write your own plugins and run them in a **Plugin** step in your Harness CI pipelines.
+There are also many [preexisting plugins](./explore-ci-plugins.md) you can use.

 You can write plugins for anything.
 If it can be scripted, it can be a plugin.
+For example, you could write plugins that:

+* Scrape commit information from a Git repo.
+* Extract Jira issue numbers from Git commit messages.
+* Print an extended build history.
+* Create a file, write to it, and store it remotely.

 ## Create your plugin